 Start out with a few stackable bins, and as you collect more supplies, or get a bigger studio space, add more pieces as needed.

-A desktop easel is another way to create a portable home studio.
+A fold-up easel is another way to create a portable home studio.

 They come in a variety of sizes and fold up for easy storage or transport.